Explanation of the terms, words and phrases we all use

 HEK – Human Embryonic Kidney cell, such as the adherent HEK 293 cells, easy to grow and transfect very readily, widely-used in cell biology research for many years.
 They are also used by the biotechnology industry to produce therapeutic proteins and viruses for gene therapy.
 Developed by Alex van der Eb in 1973.

-Hollow-fiber-membrane - is a device that can serve to transfer gases, hydrophobic vapours, particles between two fluids.
+Hollow-Fiber-Filter - HFF - is a membrane device that can serve to transfer gases, hydrophobic vapours, selected particles between two fluids.
 Often a device made from an outer rigid wall tube with end covers housing inside a bundle of thin wall tubes fabricated from porous material such as polyethersulfone or other polymers.
 The bundle of straws, tubes are sealed, cast into the end covers separating the tubes inside from the tubes outside and hereby appearing as a Cross-Flow-Filter (CFF).

 Human Mesenchymal Stem Cell - hMSC - are a self-renewing population of adherent, multipotent progenitor cells that can differentiate into several lineages.